Ivan Reitman: Personal life and death

 Reitman married Geneviève Robert in 1976.
 He had two daughters and a son, Jason, who is a film director best known for his films Juno, Thank You for Smoking, Up in the Air and Ghostbusters: Afterlife.
 His daughter Catherine is the creator, executive producer, writer and star of the CBC comedy series Workin' Moms.
-His other daughter, Caroline, attended Santa Barbara City College.
+His other daughter, Caroline, is a nurse in San Diego, California.
 He and his French-Canadian wife, who converted to Judaism, brought up their children in the same tradition.

 In 2009, he was made an Officer of the Order of Canada "for his contributions as a director and producer, and for his promotion of the Canadian film and television industries".
 In April 2011, he received the Mayor's Prize at his native city of Komárno, Slovakia.
 He received the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 In 2014, he said "I've always been something of a conservative-slash-libertarian."
 Reitman had previously appeared in the 2004 documentary, Rated R: Republicans in Hollywood.

-Reitman died in his sleep at his home in Montecito, California, on February 12, 2022, at the age of 75.
+Reitman died in his sleep at home in Montecito, California, on February 12, 2022, at the age of 75.